Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

             or if you want to count in 2's it will count from 1 to 10 by 2's so it will be something like this:
             1, 3, 5, 7, 9 because you are counting in 2's it will add the two

+## Day 21 - What the table 🏓
+- Lets get to know if you know your times tables
+- Built a times table game with for loops and range